davidecostantini/app-test/NOTES.md

 # Prerequisites
 - A github account with AWS credentials as secrets
+- Secrets configured in the cluster for DB_USER and DB_PASSWORD

 # Descriptions
 Repo has both the infrastructure, in the 'infra' directory, and the CI/CD parts.